sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 ## Potential Problems
 * The model is only trained on the Pascal VOC 2012 Dataset and while it is a vast dataset, there are object classes not included within the dataset which will affect the classification performance on these foreign object classes
 * A single degree of label smoothing chosen to be 0.1 is used on all of the experiments which do not truly shows the changes if this particular degree is modified
-* The changes in the average precision between ResNet-18, ResNet-34, and ResNet-50 is not that significant thus using a deeper model or architecture which has higher risk of overfitting may not always be ideal

 ## Steps to utilize the code
 1. Install dependencies via: pip install -r requirements.txt